JohnLouderback/GDB/README.md

 All User Options are entirely optional.

 ##Public Instance Methods
-Must be used only in GDB instances.
-These cannot be used statically.
 Method | Returns | Description
 -------|---------|------------
 GDB.getBoundElementFromModelPath( ``pathString`` ) | ``jQuery`` Bound elements | Given a path to a location to the model, this method will return all elements bound to (via the ``data-bindto`` attribute).